Whitehall London: The 9 Best Reasons to Visit

 Just off Whitehall is King Charles Street.

-It sits between the Foreign, Commonwealth & Development Office and HM Revenue & Customs, and it’s good for two reasons: It’s usually pretty quiet and is rather grand.
+It sits between the Foreign, Commonwealth & Development Office and HM Revenue & Customs, and it’s good for two reasons: it’s usually quiet and rather grand.

-It is so grand that it has been the setting of a few films, including one of the final scenes of Goodbye Christopher Robin.
+It is so grand that it has been the setting of several films, including the final scene of Goodbye Christopher Robin.

 It’s quite something to walk from Parliament Square, which is rammed, and just a few metres away, head down a street with almost no tourists and zero traffic, yet it’s a beautiful street to admire.